dansanderson/easyasm65/README.md

 When assembling to memory, EasyAsm writes each segment to the requested memory locations.

 When assembling to disk, EasyAsm offers several options: writing a contiguous file, writing segments to separate files, or bundling segments into a runnable program.

+> **Tip:** The "runnable" file is the most convenient way to write a program that can be run with the `RUN` or `BOOT` command, which is how most users expect to invoke a program.
+EasyAsm generates the bootstrap code that you would normally have to include manually in an Acme program listing.

 ### Writing a contiguous file